anjy7/Google-Summer-of-Code/README.md

 - **Palanikannan M** - [GitHub](https://github.com/Palanikannan1437).
 [LinkedIn](https://in.linkedin.com/in/palanikannan-m-021822200)

 ## 👤 About Me
 I'm a Computer Science student passionate about full-stack development, open-source contribution, and deep learning.
 What sets me apart is my strong problem-solving skills and my knack for finding creative solutions to complex challenges.
-I'9m a curious and inquisitive individual, always pushing the boundaries of what's possible and eager to collaborate on impactful projects.
+I'm a curious and inquisitive individual, always pushing the boundaries of what's possible and eager to collaborate on impactful projects.

 ## 🛤️ My Journey